Contrast

 Who can come?

-The café is free to attend and open to anyone in our local community who has experienced a bereavement, regardless of when their loss occurred or whether they have been supported by St Helena before.
+The café is free to attend and open to anyone in the local community who has experienced a bereavement, regardless of when their loss occurred or whether they have been supported by St Helena before.

 You’re welcome just as you are - whether you’d like to talk, listen, reflect quietly or enjoy understanding conversation and company.